Canada–Ukraine relations: High-level visits from Canada to Ukraine

 In 1992, the Governor General of Canada, Ramon Hnatyshyn, visited Ukraine—his ancestral homeland with which he closely identified—in his capacity as vice-regent.
 In 2005 Governor General Adrienne Clarkson made a formal state visit and in 2009 Governor General Michaëlle Jean made another.

 Canadian prime minister Jean Chrétien visited Ukraine in 1999.

 The annexation of Crimea by the Russian Federation occurred in March 2014.
 In September 2014, Ukrainians visited Ottawa to plead for weapons, including anti-tank missiles, surveillance gear and armoured vehicles, to subdue the separatists on their eastern border.
 Defence Minister Jason Kenney refused.
+In March 2014, Canadian Prime Minister Stephen Harper travelled to Kyiv to meet with Ukrainian Prime Minister Arsenii Yatseniuk.
+He became the first G7 leader to visit the epicentre of Ukraine's recent divisive protests.
+In June 2014, Canadian Prime Minister Harper attended the inauguration of Ukrainian President Petro Poroshenko in Kyiv.
+During the visit, Harper met with Poroshenko to reaffirm Canada’s support for Ukraine amid the ongoing conflict in eastern Ukraine and expressed solidarity with Ukraine’s efforts to defend its sovereignty and pursue closer ties with Europe.

+In June 2015, Canadian Prime Minister Harper travelled to Kyiv, where he met with President Petro Poroshenko and Prime Minister Arseniy Yatsenyuk amid renewed fighting in eastern Ukraine.
+During the visit, Harper reaffirmed Canada’s support for Ukraine and discussed international efforts to respond to Russian.

 In July 2016, Canadian prime minister Justin Trudeau visited Canadian military trainers in western Ukraine.
 Petro Poroshenko thanked Canada for its contributions.
 The two signed a free-trade agreement.

 In January 2022, Foreign Minister Mélanie Joly went to Ukraine and met the prime minister and the president amid tensions between Ukraine and Russia.
 She also visited to Canadian instructors who were training Ukrainians as part of Operation UNIFIER.

 In May 2022, Trudeau visited Irpin travelled to Kyiv to meet with President Volodymyr Zelenskyy.

 In June 2023, Trudeau travelled to Kyiv to meet with President Volodymyr Zelenskyy and Prime Minister Denys Shmyhal.

 In February 2024, Trudeau made the unannounced visit to Kyiv to take part in a display of international solidarity to mark the second anniversary of the Russian invasion of Ukraine, together with European Commission President Ursula von der Leyen, Belgian Prime Minister Alexander De Croo, and Italian Prime Minister Giorgia Meloni.

 In February 2025, Trudeau travelled to Kyiv to mark the third anniversary of the Russian invasion of Ukraine.

 In August 2025, Prime Minister Mark Carney travelled to Kyiv to meet with President Volodymyr Zelenskyy and Prime Minister Yulia Svyrydenko.